-Regulatory changes in the banking sector increases the risks associated with treasury activity.
-These changes, as outlined in paragraph 4.4 was fully implemented in July 2015.
+- 6.1 Regulatory changes in the banking sector increases the risks associated with treasury activity.
+These changes, as previously reported to Members were fully implemented in July 2015.
 In light of the changes it is important that the portfolio of investments is diverse so as to spread the risk.
-As mentioned in paragraph 4.1 it would be prudent to use reserves and balances to temporarily fund loan debt so cash investments are kept to the minimum.
+Given the risks it would be prudent to use reserves and balances to temporarily fund loan debt so cash investments are kept to the minimum.
 It is not possible to entirely move away from investing as cash deposits to banks and building societies as some degree of liquidity is needed for cash flow purposes.
-It is prudent therefore to place any cash deposits short term and look at other vehicles for investing the Authority's surplus cash.
-To diversify the portfolio Repos (Reverse Repurchase Agreements) have been added to the list of counterparties.
-The current position with regards Repos will be discussed in more detail at the meeting.

-6.2 The Treasurer will maintain a counterparty list in compliance with the following criteria:- long term BBB
+It is prudent therefore to place any cash deposits short term and look at other vehicles for investing the Authority's surplus cash. - 6.2 The Treasurer will maintain a counterparty list in compliance with the following criteria:- long term BBB